br0mabs/mahjong-object-rec/README.md

 ### Day 2 - Annotation Grind!

 After figuring out what we needed to do yesterday, today was spent grinding out image annotations!
 This was done on the website [Roboflow](https://roboflow.com/), which contains the YOLOv8 model that I would like to use.
-I picked up from the previous dataset I uploaded in the summer, and was able to get about 20 annotations done.
+I picked up from the previous dataset I uploaded in the summer, which consists of 646 images, and was able to get about 20 annotations done.
+Due to the ability for AI to generate annotations once enough have been manually labelled, I only have to label about 70 images manually before there should be enough accuracy to automatically label the rest.
 The website has quite a clean UI and it was really easy to navigate and prepare the data.

 <img src="/images/roboflowmainmenu.png" width="1000" alt="an overview of roboflow main menu" />